 The following resume template is an image that you can view to grasp how the combination resume is structured.

-If you'd like to download a combination resume template, please see my Ready-Made Resumes program.
+If you'd like to download a combination resume template, please see my Ready-Made Resume Builder.
 The templates are in Word and come in many graphic layouts.

 You might also like: